How do you describe our Lord’s humility to third graders?

 They totally got it!

-One of my favorite spontaneous comments while watching the hotel rooms : ” this room is as expensive as a car!”
+One of my favourite spontaneous comments while watching the hotel rooms: ” This room is as expensive as a car!”

 Other Sunday School lesson plans: The Forgiveness Lemonade